 Smartair is no fly-by-night business.
-Owned and operated by the same family since its inception 51 years ago, Smartair has a solid history of stable management and steady progress.
+Owned and operated by the same family since its inception 52 years ago.
+Smartair is a 3rd generation family company, a founding member of the UMCT and active supporter of the Uiver restoration project with a solid history of stable management and quality service provision.

 The business continued to grow steadily, and Air Centre built its premises in 1970 and purchased its first aircraft, a Piper Warrior in 1972.
 The Albury based maintenance facility commenced when Pieter Jnr joined the business in the early 1980s as a qualified pilot, instructor and maintenance engineer.
 Over the next decade, three more sons, Erik, Ivo and Taco joined the business after their tertiary studies.

 A major client created the need to fly to and from Bathurst in the early 1990s, which ultimately lead to the establishment of a hangar, maintenance facilities and flying school there.
 This section of the business was retired in late 2018.
 Air Centre took a quantum leap in 2005 with the arrival of its turboprop King Air and also gaining operational and maintenance approval for turbines.
 The King Air is an executive aircraft with vast range and capacity.
 Smartair, as it is now known, has a fleet of 5 aircraft.
 This includes training and charter specific aircraft.
 The Mol family has always moved with the times and the evolution of the Air Centre to Smartair is testament to that fact.